-Applications are accepted throughout the year but are only evaluated after the award deadline.
+Applications are accepted throughout the year and are awarded once per year at the founder’s discretion.
+Why?
+Because genius ideas deserve immediate recognition.
 Thank you for your interest.
 Please download the First Tracks Award Criteria and First Tracks Award Nomination Guidelines

 Purpose of the Award

 The term ‘first tracks’ refers to the imprint made by someone who is the first to blaze a trail across new-fallen snow.
 I created the First Tracks Award to recognize individuals or organizations in sexology who are innovative educators, who develop useful models or areas of research, or who provide consulting or counseling in new ways.
 Other sexology awards honor publishing, research excellence, work quality and service.
 This award recognizes those who not only think differently but who also turn their ideas into action.

 Description of the Award

 The First Tracks Award consists of the annual presentation of a First Tracks Award trophy.
 The recipient will also be provided with a sample press release that can be sent to media outlets.
 Honest Exchange LLC will publicize the award presentation as well.
 The award is funded annually by Honest Exchange LLC.

 The emphasis in judging applicants for the First Tracks Award will be on how effectively the innovation addresses its stated objectives, which may relate to the enrichment of an area of sexology, to individual’s lives, to organizational practices, etc. The evaluation criteria that will guide the panel of judges will include:

 - Originality of the innovation:

 - Is it a new concept or a variation of an existing idea?